 This fear of deportation is one Romero once knew himself.

 “Every single time I would step out of my house, I was really afraid of what would happen if [the police] stopped me without [driver’s] license,” Romero said.
-“Because if immigrants would have a chance to like have a license … We wouldn’t be so afraid because we [would] have some documentation.
+“Because if immigrants would have a chance to have a license, … we wouldn’t be so afraid because we [would] have some documentation.
 We have something to prove that we can drive.”

-Due to the fact that there is no comprehensive data for how many undocumented people are shot by police at municipal departments throughout the US, Burghart has received a grant to launch a Spanish-language version of his database, EncuentrosMortales.org, next month, which will collect public records and media reports of undocumented people killed by security forces along the Southwest border.
+Due to the fact that there is no comprehensive data for how many undocumented people are shot by police at municipal departments throughout the U.S., Burghart has received a grant to launch a Spanish-language version of his database next month, which will collect public records and media reports of undocumented people killed by security forces along the southwest border.

-“The vulnerability of undocumented immigrants put them at a much bigger risk because not only are they afraid of contacting local law enforcement … when they are shot and killed, if they happen to be an undocumented immigrant there’s almost a sense that ‘well, these people are criminals.
-They got what they deserved,'” SBCC’s Ramirez said.
+“The vulnerability of undocumented immigrants put them at a much bigger risk because not only are they afraid of contacting local law enforcement … when they are shot and killed, if they happen to be an undocumented immigrant, there’s almost a sense that, ‘Well, these people are criminals.
+They got what they deserved,'” says Ramirez of the Communities Coalition.
 “They have been dehumanized to a huge degree.”